jaycapist/jaycapist.github.io/projects/practicetree.md

 ## Project Overview

-This project involved creating a Binary Search Tree (BST) implementation in C++ to practice working with tree data structures.
+This project involved creating a Binary Search Tree (BST) implementation in C++ to practise working with tree data structures.
 I designed this BST to efficiently handle basic operations such as insertion, traversal, and searching.
 Key features included multiple traversal methods (preorder, inorder, and postorder) and utility functions to find successors, count nodes, and determine tree depth.
 This implementation aimed to provide a robust tool for understanding tree operations and their applications, including efficiently managing and querying hierarchical data.
 The BST's efficiency in handling these operations adds significant value to the project.

 ## Key Features